Fohdeesha/quanta-brocade/documentation/index.md

 We are not responsible for any damaged devices or property resulting from this guide.
 This guide assumes you own a legitimate Brocade TurboIron and therefore have rights to the firmware & its use.
 Two things will also change due to hardware differences:

 * The SFP+ activity/status LEDs stop doing anything.
 The copper ports and chassis LEDs continue to work as normal.
-The Quanta uses a CPLD to multiplex the LED signals, while the brocade uses native CPU I/O. There's no way around this difference.
+The Quanta uses a CPLD to multiplex the LED signals, while the Brocade uses native CPU I/O. There's no way around this difference.

 * The Brocade only has one Out Of Band management port.
 Your #2 OOB port will no longer do anything.
 You'll still have OOB management as usual on mgmt #1, and of course in-band management on all the normal ports.